FrankNFT-labs/iFeedback/README.md

 * Screen resolution
 * Device orientation

-The Framwork will also ask the User to enter a rating and an optional topic for the feedback.
+The Framework will also ask the User to enter a rating and an optional topic for the feedback.